A beginner's guide to BeVox

 - The sheet music and rehearsal tracks can be downloaded from the members' area of the website (known as BeVox OnLine).
 You'll have access to this once you've signed up.
 If you're not able to download the music from the website, you can order printed copies of the music and/or a rehearsal CD from us - this costs a little extra (£5 per item).
 In your first season with us, we give you a printed copy of the sheet music for free.

 - We organise performances at the end of each season.
-We normally do a concert in our usual weekly session venue (the "end of season performance"), plus others in the community.
+We normally do a concert in our usual weekly session venue (the "end of season concert"), plus others in the community.
 You can take part in any of the performances we organise, no matter where they are.